laurynas-karvelis/zeroad-token-typescript/README.md

 };
 ```

-User's token payload verification is done locally on within your app and no data leaves your server.
+User's token payload verification is done locally within your app and no data leaves your server.

 When a token is present, parsing and token integrity verification will roughly add between `0.06ms` to `0.6ms` to the total endpoint execution time (as per testing done on a M1 MacBook Pro).
 Your mileage will vary depending on your hardware, but the impact should stay minimal.

-As per our exploratory test results in attempts to cache token and its parsed results in Redis - it takes longer to retrieve the cached result than to verify token payload integrity.
+As per our exploratory test results in attempts to cache the token and its parsed results in Redis - it takes longer to retrieve the cached result than to verify token payload integrity.

 ## Why to join